-- (a) The optimum climbing speed is 330 knots until 0.72M is reached at about 20,000 feet.
-Thereafter, maintain 0.72M until reaching the desired altitude. - (b) RPM tend to increase with altitude and must be restrained by careful throttling.
+(b) RPM tend to increase with altitude and must be restrained by careful throttling.
 At high altitudes the precise setting of desired RPM is not easy.
+Jet pipe temperatures remain approximately constant up to about 30,000 feet, above which they may increase slightly at constant RPM.

+(c) The canopy internal demister must not be on during a climb.

-Jet pipe temperatures remain approximately constant up to about 30,000 feet, above which they may increase slightly at constant RPM. - ◄(c) In heavy rain, particularly if the aircraft has been standing on the ground tail-into-wind, water may collect in the region of the aileron beaks and icing could restrict aileron movement during any subsequent rapid climb in temperatures below 0°C. In these circumstances avoid prolonged periods with the controls static and exercise the ailerons gently during the climb.
+$\P(d)$ In heavy rain, particularly if the aircraft has been standing on the ground tail-into-wind, water may collect in the region of the aileron beaks and icing could restrict aileron movement during any subsequent rapid climb in temperatures below 0°C. In these circumstances avoid prolonged periods with the controls static and exercise the ailerons gently during the climb.

-(d) Climbing checks
+(e) Climbing checks